Some posts contain compensated links. Please read this disclaimer for more info.

 Sigh.
 Yeah, yeah, Croatia is an excellent place to come to live out the end of your days.
 But really, where are all of the young families, singles, hard-working movers, and shakers?
-This aging country does not need any more grey-haired residents. #SorryNotSorry.
+This aging country does not need any more grey-haired residents just sitting around. #SorryNotSorry.

 What a place to live.
 After five years of traveling this magnificent country, I can tell you, there is no shortage of things to do, and new places to discover.
 And, when you are bored with Croatia, we have so many neighboring countries just waiting for your euros.